Epic-Nick/C_project/TickTackToe/README.txt

 In this program a simple TicTackToe game is created.

-It is a 2 player game in which each player gets his turn to enter the value on the board.
+It is a 2 player game in which each player gets his turn to enter the value on the board 1 to 9 to play the game.

 By default player 1 sign is 'X'